Nyctous Acrylic Tunnel Book Fabrication

 Test cut arranged both closer together and father apart

-Taking all of these points into consideration, I ended up with the following design to cut my final panes.
+Taking all of these points into consideration, I ended up with the following design to cut my final silhouette panes.

 Arduino and breadboard wiring layout

-I wrote all of the LED timing code in Arduino myself, and an early test of the LEDs appeared far too synchronized, every LED turning on or off at the exact same time as every other.
+I wrote all of the LED timing code in Arduino myself, and an early test of the LEDs appeared far too synchronized, with every LED turning on or off at the exact same time as every other.
 My final code solves this problem with a separate timing variables for each phase of every LED’s pattern.
 The entire program loops through every fifth of a second, and whenever a timing variable reaches a preset threshold, it switches to the next phase of that LED’s pattern.
 I set the threshold values at all different prime numbers so that the LED patterns very rarely sync up.
-I also used rgb LEDs within my project, so those phases shift the color every cycle by set increments within that phase.
+I also used RGB LEDs within my project, so those phases shift the color every cycle by set increments within that phase.
 The abstract shapes in the back of the tunnel book are the most apparent use of this, though the streetlamp in the foreground also shifts slowly from white to slightly yellow light and back, Try examining the patterns of the LEDs more closely in this video:

 Illuminated rear pane of the tunnel book with holes in black paper acting as stars